 The Knight offers us a slightly different focus for the relationships in our orbit.
 His knightly nature is associated with the element of air, so he brings in a more cerebral note to his Guardianship and it can be used to support the Queen – if her emotionally orientated approach is not improving the connection with someone that you hope for, try flavouring your approach by adding a dash of Knightly logic, common sense or even double-check that you’re successfully communicating exactly what you mean!

-The Knight’s challenge to us is different from his Queen’s.
-The Knight cares about his journey sincerely and with his whole heart.
-He’s not some fly-by-night to take off in a fit of pique or hubris.
-The Knight’s challenge to us is to ensure that our questing and challenging nature is not overwhelmed by our need to maintain strong relationships with people.
-For example, if you are going off to college (or even a party!) and your excitement may be overshadowed by concerns about relationships that will be strained by your new adventure.
+The Knight’s challenge to us is different from his Queen’s: The Knight cares about his journey sincerely and with his whole heart.
+He’s not some fly-by-night to take-off in a fit of pique or hubris.
+The Knight’s challenge to us is to ensure that our questing and challenging nature pursues a worthwhile goal.
+When he is an active card, we should not be pushed out of our adventure by our need to maintain strong relationships with people.
+For example, you are going off to college (your worthwhile goal, right?) and your excitement is overshadowed by concerns about relationships that will be strained by your new adventure.
 A little sadness is healthy, but deciding not to go or amending your choices because you don’t want to upset your boyfriend is not.

 Are you willing to introduce adventure to your relationships?